kubeflow/pipelines/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---

 <!-- Don't delete message below to encourage users to support your issue! -->
 Impacted by this bug?
 Give it a 👍.
-We prioritise the issues with the most 👍.